topst-development/Documentation/TOPST-D3/Software/SDK/LINUX/Setting_Host_Environment.md

 sudo apt-get install repo
 ```

-If you see the error messange '/usr/bin/env 'python' no such file or directory', Use the following command that allows the file 'python' to point to 'python3'.
+If you see the error messange '/usr/bin/env 'python' no such file or directory', use the following command that allows the file 'python' to point to 'python3'.

 ```bash
 sudo ln -sf /usr/bin/python3 /usr/bin/python